movesthatmatter/movex/libs/movex/README.md

 ## Contributing

-First off, thank you for for showing an interest in contributing to the Movex project!
+First off, thank you for showing an interest in contributing to the Movex project!
 We have created a [Contributing Guide](https://github.com/movesthatmatter/movex/blob/main/CONTRIBUTING.md) that will show you how to setup a development environment and how to open pull requests and submit changes.

 - 🚀 Want to participate in **#hacktoberfest**?
 We have a selection of [#hactoberfest issues](https://github.com/movesthatmatter/movex/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest).